CIS1221-2023-2024/A3-StringMatching/Wiki1.md

 - Scanning from right to left in the pattern.

-- Using a precomputed table to identify the last occurrence of each character in the pattern.
+- Using our precomputed table to identify the last occurrence of each character in the pattern.

 When a character mismatch occurs with a character 'X' in the text, shifting the pattern based on the table's information:
 If 'X' is not in the pattern, shift the pattern by its full length.